junrui-liu/cs162/src/lecture-notes/finite-types.md

-# Lecture 7: Multiply and Add ✖️➕
+# Multiply and Add ✖️➕

 ## Product types